Low quality exposure and point processes with a view to the first phase of a pandemic: Estimating with available data. The Covid-19 case of France

-In Figures \ref{fig:RoI} and \ref{fig:RoH} we can visualize the dynamics of the infections and hospitalizations, respectively, during the French Covid-19 pandemic.
 A steep decline in the number of cases in both May and November 2020 is noticeable in Figure \ref{fig:RoI}, which can be explained as a result of the severe social restrictions that were imposed in France at those moments in time.
 Figure \ref{fig:RoH} shows a perhaps surprising issue: a sharp descending trend of the hospitalization rates when are seen as a function of the date of onset.
-That is, about 4\% of new cases is estimated to be hospitalized on the 31st of May 2020; after the 30th of June same year there will be around 2\%; and below 0.5\% in 2021.
-This might suggest a slowdown in the speed of arrivals to hospital with time which may be strange given the dramatic increase in number of cases in the last period, but can be explained due to several factors.
-One could be the effect of the vaccines and other the successive variants of the virus which were spreading faster but were less lethal.
+That is, about 5\% of new cases is estimated to be hospitalized on the 31st of May, 2020; after the 30th of June same year, there will be less than 1\%; and below 0.5\% in 2021.
+This might suggest a slowdown in the speed of arrivals to hospital with time, which may be strange given the dramatic increase in number of cases in the last period, but can be explained due to several factors.
+One could be the effect of the vaccines and other the successive variants of the virus, which were spreading faster but were less lethal.